 A memorial will be held Saturday at Tugaske, Sask. for Alf Bryan, the contrary southern Saskatchewan farmer who became a mainstay of Grainews’ stable of farming columnists in the 1980s and ’90s.

-Bryan went on to become a vocal opponent of the Canadian Wheat Board's single marketing desk for Prairie wheat and barley, when he was approached to take on the "I may be wrong, but..." column for the farm journal Grainews, then owned by United Grain Growers, in 1986.
+Bryan went on to become a vocal opponent of the Canadian Wheat Board’s single marketing desk for Prairie wheat and barley, when he was approached to take on the “I may be wrong, but…” column for United Grain Growers’ farm journal Grainews in 1986.

 Asked by Clark to take on the column, Bryan said he replied, “I can’t write, John,” to which Clark replied, “You sure can talk up a storm.
 Writing is just talking on paper.
 So get at it.”

 “I hated to disappoint a talented editor who had such touching faith in the ability of an old farmer with little formal education,” Bryan would later recall in Grainews.
 “When the first column was printed, I was amazed.
 When the first cheque came in the mail, I was astounded.”

 Bryan developed notoriety as a humorist whose topics and targets ranged from personal observations of farming and rural life up to federal politics and policy, most notably on the CWB.

 “More than a few don’t agree with what I write, but I have said before and will say again, ‘You’re not supposed to agree with me,’” Bryan wrote.

 Bryan’s “I may be wrong, but…” columns in Grainews would later be published in three volumes in 1991, 1994 and 2001.
 His interests in writing expanded into fiction and he published two novels, Cradle of Vanadis in 1995 and Katherine in 1999.